-DECLASSIFIED Hanford a national secret
+DECLASSIFIED: Hanford, a national secret

-Images of a time, a place and a secret.
+Images of a time, a place, and a secret.

-The story of Hanford had been a national secret, one that few people fully understood until August 1945, when the atomic bombs were dropped on Hiroshima and Nagasaki.
+The story of Hanford had been a national secret that few people fully understood until August 1945, when the atomic bombs were dropped on Hiroshima and Nagasaki.
 Only in the wake of those 135,000 deaths did the people of Hanford begin to learn the purpose of their town: to produce the plutonium that fueled one of America’s atomic bombs.

-As a native of this profoundly secretive and conflicted place, I grew up in a culture where larger truths were never known.
+As a native of this profoundly mysterious and conflicted place, I grew up in a culture where larger truths were never known.
 My father managed Nuclear Operations at Hanford and has only recently begun to reveal his secrets.

-As an artist, I am drawn Hanford’s many ironies, not the least of which are: the extreme beauty of the untouched land that covers a vast amount of toxic waste, a high-school mascot that symbolizes my hometown’s infamy (a nuclear mushroom cloud), and street names which record the legacy that led to the death of so many and which changed the course of history.
+As an artist, I am drawn to Hanford’s many ironies, not the least of which are: the extreme beauty of the untouched land that covers a vast amount of toxic waste, a high-school mascot that symbolizes my hometown’s infamy (a nuclear mushroom cloud), and street names which record the legacy that led to the death of so many and which changed the course of history.
 I wanted to document Hanford as a testament to resilience in the face of man’s destructive capacity.